 Even with the new improvements, Il Buco is not a perfect restaurant - it’s always packed to the gills during dinner, and the communal seating situation will likely make your meal a social engagement with the strangers around you, whether you’re into that sort of thing or not.
 Regardless, this is still one of the best restaurants in this city, and it’s perfectly reasonable to hit it for brunch or lunch if you can’t get in for dinner.
 As a matter of fact, it really doesn’t matter what time you go.
 Just go before they change their lineup again.
 Good things aren’t meant to last forever.
 Now someone please pass that message along to Brian May.

-This salad made up of Little Gem lettuce, pickled onions, and radish might be my favorite salad ever.
-It's a perfect example of how good a plate of greens can be if they're seasoned right, and by seasoned right, I mean dusted in tarragon and something they refer to as "anchovy powder."
+This salad made up of little gem lettuce, pickled onions, and radish might be my favorite salad ever.
+It’s a perfect example of how good a plate of greens can be if it's seasoned right, and by seasoned right, I mean dusted in tarragon and something they refer to as “anchovy powder.”
 A must order.

 I love this, but don’t get it if you can’t handle some seriously al dente pasta.
 For whatever reason, that’s how they do this dish here.
 No matter - it’s simple and delicious in my book.